Aymen-Belaid/Adaptive-System-identification/README.md

 Since I am testing the model on a DC-MOTOR with NUCLEO-STM32H723ZG board, I will be using the PWM Timer's feature to generate this Input signal with varying the Duty Cycle as shown below :
 >![PWM](https://www.electronique-mixte.fr/wp-content/uploads/2016/01/signal-pwm-1.png)

+The DC-MOTOR is equiped with an encoder so we can either measure the motor speed using the Timer's Input Capture feature or its position using Timer's encoder Mode feature.
+In our case we will be modelling The transfer function ***H(z)*** of the DC-MOTOR with the voltage delivered to the motor as an input and the speed (Measured) as an output.

+Here I present an exemple of the algorithm's response with ***1000 samples*** and ***Fs = 100 Hz*** on the DC-MOTOR: